wagtail/rfcs/text/106-roadmap-updates.md

 Implementation of a frequently-requested feature: save draft versions of pages in an incomplete state, while still enforcing validation when publishing.
 This is a pre-requisite to implementing auto-save as proposed in [RFC 99: Preliminary work to support auto-save functionality](https://github.com/wagtail/rfcs/pull/99).

 For more information, see [RFC 104: Validation on publish](https://github.com/wagtail/rfcs/pull/104).

-### Headless userbar

-Adding built-in support for the Wagtail userbar in headless mode, including accessibility checks, and built-in headless preview support.

-For more information, see [RFC 100: Enhancing headless support](https://github.com/wagtail/rfcs/pull/100).

 ### Headless API improvements